 Much of the literature on these revolts has inevitably featured cities in the Low Countries – ‘le paradis des luttes sociales’ as a nineteenth-century historian once put it.
 While scholars agree that the uprisings in this region, above all in Flanders, were born both of discontent with elite rule and of economic hardship that began in the thirteenth century, we have very little information about the people who actually rose up.
-As one historian recently put it, “the scholar who searches for a work on the identity of these people rapidly becomes disappointed.’
+As one historian recently put it, ‘the scholar who searches for a work on the identity of these people rapidly becomes disappointed’.
 Indeed, although historians have recently often described the protestors as ‘self-conscious’ and as a ‘middle class’ of small producers (textile artisans in particular) or even guildsmen, we have had only a few names of these men and usually only general references to ‘fullers and weavers’ in sources condemning the uprisings or listing the punishments handed down.
 In fact, we have had little specific evidence about their trades or their economic status and no concrete information that would explain their ability to organize and arm themselves.

-Ypres, then at its economic apogee, has left several thousand debt contracts from the second half of the thirteenth-century that yield precisely the data needed to place the these protestors socially, economically and politically.
+Ypres, then at its economic apogee, has left several thousand debt contracts from the second half of the thirteenth-century that yield precisely the data needed to place these protestors socially, economically and politically.
 In itself much richer than any collection of credit records surviving from commercial cities in northwestern Europe until well into the fifteenth, even the sixteenth, century, this body of evidence allows a close look not just at the creditors and debtors themselves but also at the credit networks in which they operated.
 Although long known to historians, the records have not been systematically studied for their socioeconomic content because, as we shall see, they resist easy analysis.
 Using a database that enabled close study both of individual borrowers and lenders and of the credit networks that linked them, I have examined the contracts to expose the extent of the city’s economic and social diversity and relate it to the charged politics of the day.
-Dating from 1249 to 1291, the contracts total 5,598, which surely represents only a fraction of those actually written during the period; nevertheless, they name approximately 30 per cent all adult males who would have lived in Ypres between 1266 and 1291.
+Dating from 1249 to 1291, the contracts total 5,598, which surely represents only a fraction of those actually written during the period; nevertheless, they name approximately 30 per cent of all adult males who would have lived in Ypres between 1266 and 1291.
 About two-thirds of them were not members of the city’s elite, but small producers, ranging from artisans to retailers and simple householders, even including some merchants whose trade was limited to the region, all able to borrow and lend at levels that evidenced fairly significant property holdings.

 The contracts date almost exactly from the time of the earliest uprisings in Ypres and elsewhere in Flanders, all mounted against the so-called patricians who ruled the commercial cities in the county.
-In Ypres, the patriciate was composed of men from about thirty families who had long monopolized rule thanks to their possession of vast urban properties, the support of the French monarch and for much the period the Flemish count as well, and their dominance, along with men from about twenty other families, of the luxury cloth industry that was the basis of the city’s fortunes.
+In Ypres, the patriciate was composed of men from about thirty families who had long monopolized rule thanks to their possession of vast urban properties, the support of the French monarch and for much of the period the Flemish count as well, and their dominance, along with men from about twenty other families, of the luxury cloth industry that was the basis of the city’s fortunes.
 Foremost among these episodes were the ‘Cockerulle’ in Ypres of 1280 that broke out almost simultaneously with the ‘Moerlemaye’ in Bruges and the more famous 1302 battle of the Golden Spurs where armies from the major cloth towns in Flanders, now in alliance with the count, defeated the French host that had been marshaled in support of the cities’ patricians.